 In marketing storytelling, the change is what the benefit or theme delivers.
 Show what life looks like for the hero (and the customer) after the story takes place.

 The more engaging and compelling your story about this change, the more customers will want to live that story too.
-The best brand stories create a desire, an aspiration, a need for customers to live that story too.
+The best brand stories create a desire, an aspiration, a need for customers to live that story too. (see also our story types article which describes classic patterns of change in storytelling).

 5. Emotional connection